Crossroadsman/python-notes/libraries/ftfy/ftfy.md

 ftfy will do everything it can to fix the problem.

+Also, keep in mind Joel Spolsky's great [Unicode character set article][joel-unicode] to avoid causing Unicode problems for others.

 Installation
 ------------
 ```console
 $ pip3 install ftfy
 ```

 Usage
 -----